-In 1958, the former Amelia Earhart became ‘Mrs. Irene Bolam’ after she married Guy Bolam of England.
-Throughout the 1960s she helped run Guy’s enterprise, Radio Luxembourg, and she became its corporate president after Guy’s passing in 1970.
+Further known as as ‘Irene Craigmile’ after World War Two in the United States, in 1958 the former Amelia Earhart then became ‘Mrs. Irene Bolam’ after she married Guy Bolam of England, a gentleman who was described by his family to have been linked to the MI-6 program.
+Throughout the 1960s, as ‘Irene’ the former Amelia Earhart helped run Guy’s enterprise, Radio Luxembourg, and she became its corporate president after his passing in 1970.

-The Gervais-Irene photo I chose for this dissolve was taken in Dubrovnik, Yugoslavia in 1976.
+The Gervais-Irene photo I chose for the video link below was taken in Dubrovnik, Yugoslavia in 1976.
 She is the one with the gray hair on the right, shown sitting next to Monsignor Kelley’s sister, Gertrude Kelley Hession who she often traveled with.
-Note: Head-to-toe and character trait wise, the Gervais-Irene and Amelia displayed a human being congruence that along with the entire volume of supporting research, enabled the solving of Earhart’s missing person case.
+Head-to-toe and character trait wise, the Gervais-Irene and Amelia naturally displayed their congruence because they were one in the same.

 Please click on the following video link:

-[& visit Irene-Amelia.com as well]
+[& visit Irene-Amelia.com]